1jour1vin

 Viticulture

-Cultivated using organic methods without any synthetic additives.
+carried out in a reasoned manner without any synthetic additives.
 Work is done using a tractor or, for the least accessible vineyards, by horse.
-No deep plowing is practiced; instead, only surface-level work is carried out to preserve the soil structure.
+No deep plowing is done; instead, only surface-level work is performed to preserve the soil structure

 Grape Harvest